 lgnore dia- critics (um- lauts, etc.) [Presumably] This option is used to ignore characters with accents or umlauts, e.g. Geräte will match with Gerate.
-Pho- netic match- ing [Presumably] For example, match "photography" with "fotografie."
-Language - This option activates the linguistic processing of the names transferred.
-In dependenting so, it is important that the data is maintained correctly according to I matching uage in the Knowledge Graph, as every language must be processed using own linguistics.
+Pho- netic match- ing [Presumably] For example, match "photography" with "fotografie." - This option activates the linguistic processing of the names transferred.
+In do- ting so, it is important that the data is maintained correctly according to lan- guage in the Knowledge Graph, as every language must be processed using its own linguistics.